 These three mechanisms are carefully coordinated so the machine can make perfect, equal-sized stitches, which is what this simple animation shows.
 Here, we're looking side-on at the machine.
 The top thread (sometimes called the needle thread) is colored red and pokes through the eye of the needle (black), while the bottom thread is yellow and feeds from the bobbin (the yellow circle).
 The pieces of material we're sewing together are two different shades of blue.
 As you can see, the bobbin sits inside a rotating orange case (the shuttle) with a hook extending from it.
 Step by step, here's how the stitches form.

 Artwork: How a sewing machine makes lock stitches with two separate threads.

 - The needle punctures the material, taking the red thread with it.
-Notice how the shuttle is rotating and the hook on the end (the orange line extending upward in frame 2) is approaching the needle thread.
+Notice how the shuttle (under the fabric you're sewing) is rotating and the hook on the end (the orange line extending upward in frame 2) is approaching the needle thread.

 - The needle starts to rise up again but it leaves behind a loop of the red thread, which is the beginning of the next stitch.
 The shuttle hook now passes through this loop and catches on it.

 - The needle keeps on rising but the main action is happening down under the material, where the shuttle hook drags the red loop right around so that it locks around the bobbin thread.

 - The needle, pulling upwards, tightens the red thread and pulls it back up off the shuttle hook.